allenai/pubmedextract/README.md

 conda create -n pubmedextract python=3.6 conda activate pubmedextract
 ```
+You may need to do `source activate pubmedextract` instead of `conda activate pubmedxtract`, depending on your `anaconda` version.

 Then clone the repo, and install it (along with the requirements).